 The game also featured the War of the Ring mode from the first game, which cleverly combined turn-based tactics with real-time strategy gameplay.
 Battle for Middle-Earth II was met with positive criticism upon its release, and we look back on it fondly as one of the best Lord of the Rings games there was.

 Franchise games are almost always terrible.
 They are usually just lazy cash grabs meant to capitalize on the popularity of a summer blockbuster.
 However, that wasn’t the case with The Lord of the Rings: Return of the King.
-The game proved to be surprisingly fun and did well following the main events of the movie while having engaging gameplay.
+This awesome PS2 game proved to be surprisingly fun and did well following the main events of the movie while having engaging gameplay.